amritpal-sidhu/Particle_Sim/README.md

 ## Description

+This project is for learning aspects of graphics programming and reviewing basic physics.

+## Cloning

 Clone the repository recursively or use `git submodule update` in the following way to include submodules
 ```
 git clone --recurse-submodules <url>